 As with the majority of UK businesses, your company almost certainly accumulates a wide range of data over time.
 It is also likely that this data is stored in various locations across your organisation.
 Because data can be used as a foundation for making effective business decisions, it should be treated with the utmost care.
-For this reason, you should consider obtaining bespoke database solutions.
+For this reason, you should consider obtaining bespoke database solutions by doing custom database software development for your company.

 But what is a bespoke database and how do customised solutions work?